cdl-geneseo/geneseo-dictionary/R/RTFM.md

 # RTFM

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RTFM

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Nov 15, 2010

 Acronym: Read The Fucking Manual, used online when someone asks a question with an obvious answer.
 Obsolete as of Fall 2010.
 Martinelli, N-R.